RedTurtle/collective.navigationtoggle/README.txt

 a subtree.
 When a subsection is open, the class "*cnavOpen*" is added to the same element.

-The generated substructure is a copy of the main strucutre given by Plone, but a "*cnavGenerated*" class is added to it.
+The generated substructure is a copy of the main structure given by Plone, but a "*cnavGenerated*" class is added to it.

 You can (but this product doesn't) rely on those classes to give additional styles effects in your